 - A. An employee who disagrees with his/her job classification may request a review of his/her band assignment and/or level assignment within a band by completing the Judiciary's Reclassification Request Form.
 In order to proceed with the reclassification process, the request must identify and explain, and document when requested, the areas of substantive change in job content to the extent that the position no longer conforms to the job specification for the title assigned to that position; specifically the employee must file the following information with the local Human Resources Office which will forward it to the AOC's classification unit: - 1.
-Identify on the form the specific duties that do not conform to the specification for the title; - 2.
+Identify on the form specific duties that do not conform to the specification for the title; - 2.
 Propose a different existing title for the position, including an explanation of how that title more accurately describes the duties of the position than the employee's current title.

-- 3. Provide a signed statement by the employee's current supervisor attesting that the supervisor agrees or disagrees that the identified duties are being performed by the employee. - B. Upon receipt of a reclassification request from an employee, the AOC will send a letter stating that it has received the reclassification request and that, if appropriate based upon the additional identified duties, the employee will be scheduled within thirty (30) days to complete the Job Information Questionnaire (JIQ) on the first mutually agreeable date.
-The employee's supervisor will also be scheduled within thirty (30) calendar days to complete the JIQ on the first mutually agreeable date. - C. An employee who fails to appear for the administration of the JIQ, or who fails to give notice of the need to reschedule the administration date, will be considered to have abandoned the request for a reclassification review. - D. After an employee and the employee's immediate supervisor complete the JIQ, the AOC's Classification Section will analyze the responses to the JIQ within a reasonable time period, depending on workload, but not to exceed 60 days.
+- 3. Provide a signed statement by the employee's current supervisor attesting that the supervisor agrees or disagrees that the identified duties are being performed by the employee. - B. Upon receipt of a reclassification request from an employee, the AOC will send a letter stating that it has received the reclassification request and that, the employee will be scheduled within thirty (30) days to complete the Job Information Questionnaire (JIQ) on the first mutually agreeable date.
+The employee's supervisor will also be scheduled within thirty (30) calendar days to complete the JIQ on the first mutually agreeable date.
+Both the employee and supervisor will be advised that the purpose of the JIQ is to determine whether a substantial amount of work regularly performed by the employee falls outside of their title and that only questions that directly relate to the primary or core tasks of a position should be identified as tasks performed.
+A primary task is the major function for which the position was created and/or the most important aspect of a position.
+Prior to taking the JIQ, both the employee and the supervisor will be provided with written instructions. - C. An employee who fails to appear for the administration of the JIQ, or who fails to give notice of the need to reschedule the administration date, will be considered to have abandoned the request for a reclassification review. - D. After an employee and the employee's immediate supervisor complete the JIQ, the AOC's Classification Section will analyze the responses to the JIQ within a reasonable time period, depending on workload, but not to exceed 60 days.
 Thereafter, the senior manager, the supervisor and the employee will be notified in writing of the result.
-This letter will also inform the employee that if she/he is not satisfied with the outcome of the classification request, she/he may file a written appeal within twenty (20) calendar days. - E. Upon a classification determination that higher level duties are being performed the higher level duties shall be immediately removed.
-The employee will receive the higher level pay retroactive to the pay period immediately after 14 days from the date the local Human Resources Office received the reclassification request until the date the higher level duties are relinquished.
-If management chooses to upgrade, the position will be posted within the affected appointing authority and open to competition for selection. - F. The Union shall be provided a monthly report of all reclassification request actions including name of employee, appointing authority and division, current title, requested title, and JIQ result.
+This letter will also inform the employee that if she/he is not satisfied with the outcome of the classification request, she/he may file a written appeal within twenty (20) calendar days.